Rajat26402/DA6401_Assignment3/README.md

 The attention-based model achieved approximately 60% accuracy on the test set, outperforming the vanilla Seq2Seq model which achieved approximately 55% accuracy.
 This demonstrates the benefit of the attention mechanism for the transliteration task, particularly for longer sequences.

-## Visualizations

-The repository includes visualization files that show:
-- Character-level attention weights in the attention model
-- Training and validation loss curves
-- Sample predictions compared to ground truth

 Wandb Report Link: https://api.wandb.ai/links/da24m014-iit-madras/lzf9odnx